teaching-on-testbeds/serve-edge-chi/snippets/intro.md

 ::: {.cell .markdown}

-## Create a lease for a GPU server
+## Create a lease for an edge device

 :::